yashPundhir/authentication-system/src/notes/ptr.md

 - whenever some change is done in the .env file, always restart the server so that changes would reflect in the output

 - when naming files inside `models` folder, start with capital letter:

   - user.model.js => not standard practice
   - User.model.js => standard practice

+- when working with financial data, it is always advised to store financial data in paise (or in the smallest unit of that current working currency) => (lowest possible currency)